 As you can see, it’s next to impossible to directly compare GIMP and Lightroom, even though they’re both technically photo editors.
+You can’t say Lightroom is better than GIMP or GIMP is better than Lightroom.
 I hope you’ve got a slightly better sense of how the two differ, how you can start using non-destructive editing techniques in your workflow, and why it’s useful.

 Personally, I much prefer working with Lightroom for my photo collection.
 The cataloging system isn’t perfect, but it’s much better than trying to use your operating system to organize a large collection.

-If you shoot a lot of photos, I strongly recommend that you try out the free trial of Lightroom and Photoshop so you can see how things work for yourself.
+If you shoot a lot of photos, I strongly recommend that you try out the free trial of Lightroom and Photoshop so you can see how things work for you.

 Whatever you choose for your workflow, happy editing!About Thomas Boldt